Concerns grow that voter intimidation could disrupt midterm elections - NewsBreak

 “As a formerly incarcerated person, I can tell you firsthand putting police, whether in plainclothes or uniformed, at any polling place is also going to depress turnout of formerly incarcerated people,” Jim Sullivan, deputy policy director for the ACLU of New Jersey, told New Jersey Assembly committee members in September, the New Jersey Monitor reported.

-A study published last December found that the presence of police at a polling place is associated with a 32% reduction in African American participation.
+A study published last December found that the presence of police at a polling place is associated with a 32 percent reduction in African American participation.
 The study said it was the first to quantify the effect of police presence on voting in the United States.

 “It’s important for law enforcement to be prepared to respond to voter intimidation and to be actively letting folks know about the prohibitions on voter intimidation and that they will be enforcing those laws, but law enforcement has to do that while keeping in mind that their presence at the polling place can also have an intimidating effect, particularly in some communities,” Morales-Doyle said.